 Why is this important?

-Many pros opt for very little float or fixed-position cleats with the idea that float detracts from a power-efficient pedal stroke.
-Pedal manufacturers offer cleats that have varying degrees of float built in.
+Many pros opt for minimal float or fixed-position cleats with the idea that float detracts from a power-efficient pedal stroke.
+Pedal manufacturers offer cleats that have varying degrees of float built-in.

 Release tension is quite simply the amount of force it takes for you to clip out of clipless pedals.

-A beginner getting used to his first clipless pedal system needs tension to be low to avoid the pain and embarrassment of falling over at a stoplight as he frantically tries to get out of his pedals.
+A beginner getting used to his first clipless pedal system needs tension below to avoid the pain and embarrassment of falling over at a stoplight as he frantically tries to get out of his pedals.

 A serious cyclist or a racer, on the other hand, doesn’t want his foot to pull free from the pedals in the middle of a bunch sprint.

-Adjusting the tension on most pedals is a simple task.
+Adjusting the tension is a simple task.
 Look for a small screw with a +/- sign on the pedals.

-Shimano pedals have a screw located on the front that can be adjusted with an allen key.
-Due to the fact that they don’t use springs to hold the pedal to the cleat, tension on Speedplay pedals are not adjustable.
+Shimano have a screw located on the front that can be adjusted with an allen key.
+Since they don’t use springs to hold the pedal to the cleat, Speedplay’s tension is not adjustable.

-Top-end Look pedals, such as the KEO Blade, allow you to change tension by swapping out the pedals’ blades.
+Top-end LOOK pedals, such as the KEO Blade, allow you to change tension by swapping out the blades.